PADI Rebreather Courses and Tec Diving

 Finally in 2011 the PADI Rebreather Courses & PADI Tec CCR Rebreather Courses were released:

-PADI is primarily a Recreational Diving Agency but does have PADI Rebreather Courses.
+PADI is primarily a Recreational Diving Agency but does have Rebreather Courses.
 Consequently, with the release of courses using new technology which was once deemed “Tec” and "complicated."
-PADI felt the need to split Rebreathers into 2 categories for it new PADI Rebreather Courses.
-Consequently rebreathers used for PADI Rebreather Courses fall into 1 or 2 categories:
+PADI felt the need to split Rebreathers into 2 categories for it new Rebreather Courses.
+Consequently rebreathers used for Rebreather Courses fall into 1 or 2 categories:

 - Type R – Recreational Rebreathers